 How to get started

-First, you fill in some basic information about your report.
-Then you choose what information it will display and what shops or departments to include.
-A last optional step is to adjust the report’s style to meet your needs.
-After that’s done, you’ll have a fully-customized report that you can print, download as a pdf, and save in Broadstripes for others to run at any time.
+- Use your report: When you’re done, you’ll have a fully-customized report that you can print, download as a pdf, and save in Broadstripes for others to run at any time.

 Here’s how to set up a basic status report: